 Creating a Master Mix Reverb explains in details how a reverb effect works and how to construct the perfect master mix reverb.

 The master mix reverb is the most important reverb you can use as the reverb denotes the overall space that all sounds will reside in.
 Additionally, you can use the master mix reverb to gel sounds so that they all sound as if they belong together.
 We apply the same glueing principles when we use compression and limiting to marry sounds together.

 Before we can structure the master mix reverb we need to understand what reverb is and how it can be used to create the illusion of a virtual space.

 I recommend you watch this FREE tutorial Reverb Effect – what is it and how does it work before you start to create reverb responses for your mix projects.

-In the video I explain the parameters of a reverb and how they affect the overall behaviour and colour of the reverb.
+In Creating a Master Mix Reverb video, I explain the parameters of a reverb and how they affect the overall behaviour and colour of the reverb.
 I show you how to create space for the master mix reverb and use a stereo mix to demonstrate how to best process each parameter to achieve the space you want.
 I show you how to use EQ and filtering to clean or colour the reverb so that you end up with a silky smooth mix reverb.